cnrancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/_index.md

 _可用版本 v2.2.0_

-You can set extra environment variables for Rancher server using `extraEnv`.
+You can set extra environment variables for Rancher Server using `extraEnv`.
 This list uses the same `name` and `value` keys as the container manifest definitions.
 Remember to quote the values.

 ```plain
 --set 'extraEnv[0].name=CATTLE_SYSTEM_DEFAULT_REGISTRY'